 During the Party

-Get on the pitch party feed (or stick everyone who says they’re pitching into a group DM and tell them to select their pitch tweets, copy the urls and past them into the DM (that’s what I do and it works well).
-When you find pitches of writer friends, associates or pitches you like -reply or quote RT saying what you like about the pitches.
-We’re all nervous, we’re all a bit on edge so acts of kindness like words of encouragement during a pitch party make people’s days.
+Get on the pitch party feed or even better, join a Pitch Party Support group DM to chat, comment on each others pitches etc. My group is still going strong, so reply to this tweet (or a newer one on my feed 😉) if you’d like to be added.
+Then/ when you find pitches of writer friends, associates or pitches you like -reply or quote RT saying what you like about the pitches.
+We’re all nervous, so acts of kindness like words of encouragement during a pitch party make people’s days.
 And yes, hopefully you will also get some of what you have given -and you will have earned it.

 After the Party

 Celebrate, commiserate -ask how writers how they fared and share anything you learnt or ideas you have for next time with anyone likely to participate again.
 If you pitch in a future party, try and connect with the writers you’ve met this time and see if you can continue supporting each other in future.